 Youth Issues Today and Adolescence Psychology: Antidepressants and Teenagers

-to provide a temporary stop-gap for depressive feelings, about 40% of teens who are treated with antidepressants will have little or no response, notes NAMI (Spring 2009).
-Those who received a href"cognitive_behavioral_therapy.php">CBT CBT (Cognitive Behavioral Therapy) were much more likely to show positive response.
-For those teens who have severe depression, high levels of suicidal thinking, or who have had a history of abuse, resistance to antidepressant treatment was especially high.
+For those teens who have severe depression, high levels of suicidal thoughts, or who have had a history of abuse, resistance to antidepressant treatment was especially high.

-Maybe the parents themselves need to make adjustments in their interactions with their teen.
+Parents can work towards strengthening their supportive role of their depressed teen.
 Teens need to develop positive coping strategies and live a healthy lifestyle on a daily basis, one that is conducive to both good physical and mental health.

-One basic philosophy behind this approach can be summed up, "teach skills not pills".
+One basic philosophy behind this approach can be summed up with "teach skills not pills."
 This is true overall for good mental health, but is especially true for teens.

-(which is simple talk therapy) has also been shown to help many teens who might be very depressed or suicidal and can be an effective stop-gap for teens with suicidal thoughts.
+(which is simply talk therapy) has also been shown to help many teens who may be very depressed or suicidal, and can be an effective stop-gap for teens with suicidal thoughts.

-In other words, there definitely needs to be more than simply prescribing antidepressants in efforts to help teens.
-In fact, in young people and children, age 25 and under, there is a higher rate of suicidality (double-from 2%-4%) with antidepressant treatment.
-Parents, educators and professionals
+There definitely needs to be more than simply prescribing antidepressants for teenagers to help them overcome depression.
+In fact, in young people and children age 25 and under, there is a higher rate of suicidal tendencies (from 2%-4%) with antidepressant treatment (FDA.
+2007, May 2).
+Parents, educators, and professionals

-, then need to work hard with teens to teach them coping skills and help them to make positive changes in their lifestyle
+then need to work hard with teens on coping skills and positive changes in their lifestyles